tjkendon/COMP-1502---Assignment-3/spec.md

 Date Given: **March 9, 2018**
 Date Due:
 * Class Diagram : **March 14, 2018** - Noon - Uploaded to your Assignment 3 GitHub Repository (that's this one!)
-* Full Solution : **March 23, 2018** - Midnight - Uploaded to your Assignment 3 GitHub Repository  (that's also thiss one!)
+* Full Solution : **March 23, 2018** - Midnight - Uploaded to your Assignment 3 GitHub Repository  (that's also this one!)

 ## Overview